How To Catch Bigger Bass

 Where To Find Big Fish

-Fish near vegetation, banks, and dams like normal but use a bigger lure that will mainly attract big bass since the small ones typically won’t mess with it.
+Fish near vegetation, banks, and dams like normal but use a bigger lure that mainly attracts big bass since the small ones typically won’t mess with it.

 Fish Difficult Spots

-One of the best big bass fishing techniques is to simply look for the hard-to-reach spots.
-Duck under trees, go through bushes, and anything else in the way, whether on land or a boat, to reach spots likely holding a huge bass.
-Big largemouth bass tend to lurk the dirtiest looking sections of water rather than the clear open water.
+One of the best ways to catch bigger bass fishing techniques is simply looking for the hard-to-reach spots.
+Duck under trees, go through bushes, and anything else in the way, whether on land or a boat, to reach spots likely holding a colossal bass.
+Big largemouth bass tends to lurk in the dirtiest-looking water sections rather than the clear open water.

-Big bass drive many anglers crazy because they will hide out in the middle of thick cover, not along the edge like some one to two-pounders.
+Big bass drives many anglers crazy because they will hide in the middle of thick cover, not along the edge like someone to two-pounders.
 Therefore, anglers can’t be afraid to cast deep into the thick cover and vegetation to hook a larger fish.
-Anglers should throw a slow-moving lure when casting into dense coverage.
+Anglers should throw a slow-moving lure when tossing into dense coverage.